openfoodfacts/food-logging/schemas/README.md

 <a id="tocScodecolumn"></a>
 <a id="tocscodecolumn"></a>

+The identifier for the Food in the specified Source

 ```json
 {
   "type": "food"
 }

 ```

-codeColumn

-The identifier for the Food in the specified Source

 ### Properties

 |Name|Type|Required|Description|